obaoba0808/lighthouse-1/docs/releasing.md

 ### On the scheduled release date

 Before starting, you should announce to the LH eng channel that you are releasing, and that no new PRs should be merged until you are done.
-If you have to go through all these steps again to assert that release-blocking fixes work, other PRs may be merged too, but that should be coordinate with you.

 ```sh
 # Run the tests.